Why & How

 Some SEAPs have included such kind of local fiscal policies but the municipalities have technical constraints to implement them.

 Furthermore, many other municipalities have not considered yet the potential of the Local taxation systems to involve the private sector in renewable sources promotion.

 In general, many efforts are being done to promote state level green fiscal policies as a tool for a green economy transition but the potential of the green taxation systems at local level has not been explored.

 Potential RES promotion capacity of local fiscal policies is quite high, because they do not require major investments and they are able to engage private sector and households, scaling up easily and quickly the extent of local small sized RES facilities.

-LOCAL4GREEN will desing and test green local fiscal policies intended to promote RES.
+LOCAL4GREEN has designed and tested green local fiscal policies intended to promote RES.

-Afterwards, the best practices of the pilots will be disseminated, to encourage more local authorities to apply new fiscal tools and make LOCAL POLICIES work for GREEN ENERGY.
+Afterwards, the best practices of the pilots has been disseminated, to encourage more local authorities to apply new fiscal tools and make LOCAL POLICIES work for GREEN ENERGY.